-Documentation Required Requirements 2.3.1-2.3.11
+Documentation Required for 2.3.1 to 2.3.15

 - a.
-Attach as an appendix, the timetables of each year of the program or the schedule of resident rotations/seminars. - b.
-Attach as an appendix, a list of all courses/rotations, by year and semester/term, offered by the program.
+Attach as an appendix, the timetables of each year of the program. - b.
+Attach as an appendix, a list of all courses, by year and semester/term, offered by the program.
 For example: